 In March 2019, I became the first woman to walk the Draa River in Morocco.
 1500km across desert and mountain with my three Amazigh guides and five camels.
 It was real “Indiana Jones for Girls!” stuff.
 I was exploring rather than just taking on a big physical feat and I had time to discover the environmental, social and cultural effects of climate and social change.
 This is one of the oldest settled areas on planet earth, but now much of it is a barren wasteland.
 Please check out my little YouTube videos and blog for more on this.
 Where has all the water gone?

-My latest exploit was to cross the Sahara.
+After that expedition, I decided to keep walking and cross the whole of Morocco by doing two further legs: the Sahara and the Atlas.
 So, it turns out that walking the Sahara is really, really tough, who knew!
 I walked around 1000 miles with my three Amazigh (Berber) companions and six camels from where we left off the Draa at Oued Chbika to Guerguerat on the Mauritanian Border.
 We started on 26th November 2019 and finished at the end of February 2020.
-Sandstorms, water stress, camels on heat and endless barren days – check out the podcasts (episodes 4-9 were broadcast from the Sahara, my personal favourite is 8) I am hoping to bring news of a book soon!
+Sandstorms, water stress, camels on heat and endless barren days – check out the podcasts (episodes 4-9 were broadcast from the Sahara, my personal favourite is 8)

 My third book with Simon&Schuster, Adventures in Morocco (first published as My 1001 Nights) is the story of my life here in Morocco so far which is sometimes hard, sometimes hilarious and always interesting.